TimothyOlsson/DD2404-project/results/notebook.md

 I have also considered changing the way I rank amino acids.
 At the moment, there is no order in the classification of the amino acids.
 By setting similar amino acids and their corresponding numbers close to one another, I might be able to improve training.
 As you need to know for machine learning, bad data in, bad data out.

+It takes way too long time to load the data now with more data (around 12 minutes).
+I need to rewrite the function to improve performance.

+I improved performance slightly, reducing one minute.

+WOW!
+I collected everything to one big list and converted to a numpy array instead of appending to numpy array.
+Now all the data loads in 0.02 seconds (increase by 36 000 times!)